cgwire/kitsu/docs/first_production/README.md

 ![Drop down menu team](../img/getting-started/drop_down_menu_team.png)

 On the **Team** page, you can see all the assignations for a specific project.
-If you want to check another project team, you must switch to the page's top.
+If you want to check another project team, switch to the page's top.

 ![Team page](../img/getting-started/team_page.png)

 ## Assign Tasks to an Artist

-We can now get back to the **ASSETS** page via the drop-down menu.
+We can now return to the **ASSETS** page via the drop-down menu.

 ![Drop down menu asset](../img/getting-started/drop_down_menu_asset.png).